SGrondin/bottleneck/README.md

 * Make sure that all the requests will eventually complete by calling their callback!
 Again, even if you submitted your request with a `null` callback , it still needs to call its callback.
 This is very important if you are using a `maxConcurrent` value that isn't `0` (unlimited), otherwise those uncompleted requests will be clogging up the limiter and no new requests will be getting through.
 It's safe to call the callback more than once, subsequent calls are ignored.

+* If you want to rate limit a synchronous function (console.log(), for example), you must wrap it in a closure to make it asynchronous.
+See [this](https://github.com/SGrondin/bottleneck#rate-limiting-synchronous-functions) example.

 ###strategies